“The way your employees feel is the way your customers will feel.” – Sybil F. Stershic

-For many professions, including accounting and finance, the first few days in a new role are usually filled with learning technical components of the role and the ins and outs of the organization.
+For many accounting, finance and information technology professionals, and other professions for that matter, the first few days in a new role are usually filled with learning technical components and the ins and outs of the organization.
 This could be overwhelming which is why it’s important for companies to welcome new team members into their organization properly.

-Often, the smallest details of the office space are the ones that get overlooked when it comes to welcoming a new colleague.
-Don’t forget to include some housekeeping tips.
-For example, where is the bathroom?
-What’s the WiFi password?
-Is there a printer that’s tricky to use?
-Be sure to walk each new employee throughout the office and point out this information in order to make sure they know the basics.
+Often times, the smallest details of the office are the ones that get overlooked when it comes to welcoming a new colleague.
+For example, is there a printer that’s tricky to use?
+Is there a specific cabinet where office supplies are stored?
+Be sure to loop new hires into these details in order to make sure that everyone is on the same page.

-There’s a reason that the buddy system was so memorable – because it works.
+There’s a reason that the buddy system was so memorable – because it helps welcome everyone!
 While it might seem simple, making sure that new hires have a peer they can go to for questions during their first few days on the job is important.
-It gives the new employee assurance that they have someone to go to with any questions.
+It gives the new colleague assurance that they have someone to go to with any questions.
 Assigning a colleague to a new team member doesn’t have to be a formal process, it can be the person with the most tenure or even the person who sits closest to them.

-Allowing a new hire to get in the trenches with the team right away is beneficial because it gives them a firsthand view of what to expect.
-Sometimes the best way to learn a new role is to dive headfirst.
-Depending on the level of the new employee, it might make sense to have them sit in in team meetings, attend an event or assign them a priority project.
+Allowing a new hire to get in the trenches with the team is beneficial because it gives them a firsthand view of what to expect.
+For accounting roles, a new hire might find it helpful to get looped in on how long the month-end process takes.

 A quick coffee break is another simple way to welcome new colleagues.
 Taking 15 minutes out of the day to grab a cup of coffee is a relaxing, no-pressure way to get to know your team member.
 Whether the discussion is centered on work-related topics or personal topics, this is a surefire way to make them feel welcomed.

 Allowing new employees to introduce themselves to the team and talk about their background including where they went to school and what companies they previously worked at are great conversation starters.
-You can also have them throw in fun facts like their favorite sports, so other team members can find ways to relate to them.
+You can also have them throw in fun facts like their favorite sports, too.
+These type of ice breakers can engage the whole team and allow everyone to get a glimpse of each other’s personalities to find common interests.

 What are some of the other ways to welcome new employees?
 Comment below and let us know!